siyul-park/uniflow/ext/docs/for_node.md

-# Loop Node
+# For Node

-**The Loop Node** provides the functionality to split an incoming packet into multiple sub-packets for repeated processing.
+**The For Node** provides the functionality to split an incoming packet into multiple sub-packets for repeated processing.
 This is useful in data processing flows where repeated tasks are needed, and it integrates the results of each sub-packet before returning them.

 ## Specification